 Active Compression therapy is when controlled pressure is applied to an area with the purpose of increasing blood flow.
 This stimulates the lymphatic and venous systems.
 Compression therapy units work by pushing compressed air into anatomical wraps or elastic devices that wrap around the affected area.

-Different wraps exist for different body parts.
+Different wraps and pads exist for different body parts.
 Shoulder and knee injuries especially are common in competitive sports.
 A shoulder or knee wrap can help exert controlled pressure on that area.

 The intermittent pressure that is exerted when the wraps fill with compressed air imitates natural muscle contractions in the body.
 The purpose of this mimicked natural function is to encourage blood flow.
 This then directs more oxygenated blood to the injured area.
 This sends the body the message to “start healing faster!”